 Diversion methods can include:

-• Donating food to people.
+• Donating food to people

 Donate extra food to food banks, soup kitchens or shelters.
-Learn how to donate food.

-• Feeding animals.
+• Feeding animals

 Donate or contract to provide food scraps to local farms.